shystruk/create-react-redux-app-structure/README.md

 When you are ready to deploy to staging/production please see [Build Scripts](#build-scripts) section.

 ## Getting Started ##
+**You will need to have Node >= 6 on your local development machine.**
+> While creating an app you see *new TypeError('"file" argument must be a non-empty string')* do not worry, your app is created and ready to go 👍.
+Check mode details [here](https://github.com/shystruk/create-react-redux-app-structure/issues/19).

 Install it once globally:

 #### npm